-However, if you do not have experience using this great material, it may not be clear what kind of treatment you should give it.
+However, if you do not have experience using this great material, it may not be clear what kind of treatment you should give.
 Without a doubt, one of the most asked questions regarding this material is how to paint it.
 With that in mind, this buyer’s guide will provide useful reviews of three standout paints for styrofoam.
 Furthermore, it will provide useful information about styrofoam painting in general.

 The Best Paint for Styrofoam – Comparison Table

 1. Vallejo Medieval Colors Paint Set – Best Acrylic Paint Set for Styrofoam

 If you want to create impactful arts and crafts projects using styrofoam, it’s great to have a comprehensive set of high-quality paints that are fully compatible with plastic.
 Luckily, the Vallejo Medieval Colors Paint Set is just that.
 Including a variety of bold lightfast, and opaque colors, this set can be used to create vivid, eye-catching models, miniatures, and other arts and crafts projects.

 Lightfast and Opaque Colors

 As previously mentioned, this set includes a variety of colors of both the lightfast and the opaque varieties.
 This wide range of colors allows you to create 218 different acrylic colors according to your particular needs by combining them.

 Due to a proprietary water-based formula, all the Vallejo Medieval Colors Paint Set paints exhibit a remarkable consistency level.
 At the time of painting, this consistency translates into smoothness and ease covering styrofoam surfaces of any size.
 Moreover, it results in great uniformity (and a lack of brush strokes) once the paint dries.